appKODE/build-publish-plugin/README.md

 # build-publish-plugin

-A configurable plugin to generate changelog from tags and publish results into Firebase App Distribution and send changelog to Telegram or/and Slack (on your choice)
+A configurable plugin to generate changelogs from tags and publish results into Firebase App Distribution and send changelog to Telegram or/and Slack (on your choice)

+Plugin will create full set gradle tasks and preconfigure `versionName` and `versionCode` according to last tag.
+Tags should be in format `v<minor_version>.<major_version>.<version_code>-<build_type>`, for example `v1.0.666-debug` or `v1.0.666-release` or something else

+There will be some different tasks for all build types and flavors.
+But the main ones are:
+1. processBuildPublish<build_type> (for example, processBuildPublishDebug) - prepare changelog between 2 last tags,
+   send apk to Firebase App Distribution and send changelog into Slack and/or Telegram (if configured)
+2. sendChangelog<build_type> (for example, sendChangelogDebug) - just prepare changelog between 2 last tags
+   and send it into Slack and/or Telegram (if configured)

 ## How use

 1. Download jar and put somewhere, for example $PROJECT_ROOT/plugin.
 Skip if added remote repository
-1. Add plugin to classpath in the root gradle project.
+2. Add plugin to classpath in the root gradle project.
 If jar downloaded:

 ```groovy
   dependencies {